microtechcloudsolutions/sms-gateway/Readme.md

 # What We Hope to Achieve

-The SMS Gateway aims to at providing quality marketing platform for SMEs , institutions and clubs o    f various organizations.
+The SMS Gateway aims to at providing quality marketing platform for SMEs , institutions and clubs of various organizations.
 Furthermore, The SMS Gateway solution achieves the following:

-Provide an affordable SMS marketing platform
+- Provide an affordable SMS marketing platform
-Allow users to schedule SMS
+- Allow users to schedule SMS
-Enable users to run SMS campaigns
+- Enable users to run SMS campaigns
-Manage contacts, groups, organizations, departments and employee contacts Provide easy to integrate APIs for developers.
+- Manage contacts, groups, organizations, departments and employee contacts
+- Provide easy to integrate APIs for developers.

 # Proposed Features

-The SMS Gateway provides convenience and efficienciency in the way we organize contacts and send out notifications.
+The SMS Gateway provides convenience and efficiency in the way we organize contacts and send out notifications.
 SMS Gateway features allow a user to :

 - MANAGE CONTACTS
 A user can create, edit, remove, or block any contacts.
 The SMS Gateway allows users to create bulk contacts by importing from a csv file.